 Confirmation of these circumstances can be found in "The Citizen Rifleman"** in conjunction with the listing of those closely involved in the movement at its inception; the Patron, President and Vice President, Trustees, Council and other Officers.

-The text of those pages is replicated after the PDf here shown, which news cutting from the Army and Navy:
+The text of those pages is replicated after the PDf here shown, which was a news cutting from the Army and Navy: